 - Need help using your NEW student.laccd.edu email?
 Click here for a tutorial on how to access and use your LACCD email.
 Note: All notices regarding your financial aid will now be sent to your student.laccd.edu account.
 Please check your LACCD email often or consider forwarding student emails to a personal account.

-- The 2013-2014 FAFSA (Free Application for Federal Student Aid) is available NOW.
+- The 2013-2014 FAFSA (Free Application for Federal Student Aid) is STILL available.
 If you will be attending LA Mission College or another college sometime between the Fall 2013 and Summer 2014 semesters, you NEED to complete the 2013-2014 FAFSA for financial aid consideration.
 The form can be completed online at www.fafsa.gov, which has been redesigned to make the process simpler and quicker.
 If you are a current student of LA Mission College and need help completing your form, call us about our FAFSA workshops held throughout the year (starting in mid-February).

 - Looking to get money on campus?
 Can't find the Higher One ATMs?
 We have two ATMs on campus - one is in the lobby area of the Campus Center (near the stairwell) and the other is in the Culinary Arts Institute building, located in the lobby area between the cafeteria and the Eagles Landing Bookstore.
 Remember: There are NO FEES charged to use your myLACCDcard at the Higher One ATMs.
 Also, your myLACCDcard can be used at any merchant that accepts MasterCard (just remember to select "credit" so you can SWIPE AND SIGN and avoid fees for making purchases with your PIN).